 COVID-19 school response

-Should Government or LA advice alter and/or new guidance issued, School Name will review its Child Protection and Safeguarding policy and where necessary add a supporting appendix.
+Should Government or LA advice alter and/or new guidance issued, St Joseph’s will review its Child Protection and Safeguarding policy and where necessary add a supporting appendix.
 Any new additions to the Child Protection and Safeguarding policy will be shared with all staff.

 Contents